 The Louvre is one of many ambitious projects set to transform this Middle East city.
 Marked by its giant metallic domed roof, it is a distinctly modern, eye-catching, and intriguing building.

 Describing itself as an art and humanitarian museum, your journey through the Louvre Abu Dhabi begins in the Great Vestibule.
 From here, you are then walked through numbered galleries covering over 9,200 sqm.

 Each transports you through different periods of human history, telling its own story that links smoothly to the next.
 From the first villagers, the great civilisations and empires, the impact of religion, then the growth of trade routes, wealth, worldly perspective, and modern art.

 You can take the galleries at entirely your own pace, following along with the written commentary (each piece is described in English, French, and Arabic).
 Alternatively, use the audio guides on the museum app in your chosen language for a more detailed description.

 The building itself is as much an artwork as the gallery displays.
 Light and water interplay under the huge domed roof where your journey through time ends in the magnificent terraces.
 Whether intentional or not – the metal roof groans and creeks in a haunting beautiful way, only adding to the magic of the experience.

 After your journey through the main galleries, there is a special exhibit gallery, a children’s museum, auditorium, boutique and eatery area.

 There is a Louvre Abu Dhabi Children’s Museum separate from the main museum complex that you will come to at the end of your self-guided tour.
-Designed for 6 to 12-year-olds, it includes additional interactive displays in English & Arabic.
-[Currently still closed due to COVID-19 Measures]
+Designed for 6 to 10-year-olds, it includes additional interactive displays in English & Arabic.